 Federated Search in a Public Health Setting

-The demands of the public health worker is increasing at dramatic levels due to implementations of ICD-10, Meaningful Use, HIPPA, just to name a few.
+The demands of the public health worker is increasing at dramatic levels due to implementations of ICD-10, Meaningful Use, HIPAA, just to name a few.
 Knowledge about these subjects along with regular day to day transmission of data is overwhelming the Public Health worker.
 All this information is coming in several separate streams via web, email, CMS systems, blogs, wikis, etc. and all are being stored in separate data silos which force the information worker to search individual portals just to get the most relevant up-to date information.
 This affects accuracy, increases time and efforts to solve or answer the simplest of questions.
 How better off would the organization be if a federated search tool indexed all the disparate systems and allowed the user to search all the content from one interface.

 Dr. Karl Kochendorfer makes a compelling case for federated search in the healthcare industry.
 As a family physician and leader in the effort to connect healthcare workers to the information they need, Dr. Kochendorfer acknowledges what those of us in the federated search world already know – Google and the surface web contain so little of the critical information your doctor and his staff need to support important medical decision-making.
 Dr. Kochendorfer delivered a TEDX talk in April: “Seek and Ye Shall Find,” explaining the problem and solution: